 What can be better than a cheesy, chicken burrito that lightly fried in oil so that the tortilla gets super crispy?
 Not much my friends, mot much.

 You can also use your air fryer to make these chicken chimichangas if you’re looking to save some calories.
 Oven baking is also an option – we’ve got lots of choices for you!

 Start by grabbing some a rotisserie chicken or any leftover chicken you have in your refrigerator.
 This recipe will use about 4 cus of diced chicken, which is about the amount that you’ll get from a rotisserie chicken.

-Now you can fold in the chicken and taste for seasonings.
+- Fold in the shredded chicken and taste for seasonings.
 Adjust if needed and then let the filling cool slightly before you start to wrap the chimichangas.

-Lay a tortilla on a board and add about a cup of the filling along the center of the tortilla.
-Top with a good handful of shredded cheddar or Mexican blend cheese and wrap.
+- Lay a tortilla on a board and add about a cup of the filling along the center of the tortilla.
+Top with a good handful of shredded cheddar or Mexican blend cheese and wrap like a burrito.

-You can secure the seam with a toothpick, but I don’t really find that it’s necessary as long as you fry the chimichangas with the seam side down first.
+You can secure the seam with a toothpick before frying, but I don’t really find that it’s necessary as long as you fry the chimichangas with the seam side down first.

-Definitely ground beef, or like we mentioned before our homemade taco meat would be awesome.
+Try using ground beef, or like we mentioned above, our homemade taco meat would be awesome.
 Leftover turkey would also work or you can add whole black beans to keep these chimichangas vegetarian.

 We’ve even made chimichangas with leftover sliced steak, so really pretty much any protein will work!